ruby/debug/README.md

 Other options:
     -h, --help                       Print help
         --util=NAME                  Utility mode (used by tools)
+        --stop-at-load               Stop immediately when the debugging feature is loaded.

 NOTE
   All messages communicated between a debugger and a debuggee are *NOT* encrypted.